Tsebin Tchen

+Early life

 Tchen was born in Chongqing to refugees during WW2.
 His father was then a junior diplomat with the Chinese Government and was posted overseas when Tchen was two years old.
 Tchen followed his father to various postings and never returned to China to live, except for two years (1954–56) in Taiwan, where the Nationalist government relocated after Communist takeover.
 His father continued as diplomat to represent the Republic of China government until 1975 when he retired to live with Tchen in Australia.
 In 1958, Tchen gained a student visa to Australia to study—at that time, the only way for Asians to enter Australia due to the White Australia Policy.
 Eventually, he obtained a master's degree in town planning at Sydney University.

+Early career

 From 1966, Tchen worked as a New South Wales government town planner in Sydney.
 Harold Holt succeeded Robert Menzies as Australian Prime Minister in 1965 and effectively ended the White Australia Policy by altering the immigration law to allow Asian migration.
 After weighing up his choices, Tchen decided to remain in Australia, and gained citizenship in 1971.